jmops/Basic-Shell/README.md

-bsh, or Basic Shell, is a simple yet unfinished shell for UNIX created by yours truly, in C.
+Basic Shell (bsh), is a simple, but unfinished, shell for UNIX.
+Created by yours truly, in C.